Thinking-Space/One-Shot-OPD/README.md

 | Gradient clip norm | 1.0 |
 | Max prompt length | 1024 (math); 4096 (code, IF, agentic) |
 | Max response length | 7680 (math, code, IF); 2048 (agentic) |

-The mathematical-reasoning runs of the one-shot section optimize the top-`k` advantage with `k = 16`; the code, instruction-following, and agentic runs optimize the sampled-token advantage.
-MOPD differs in three places: three teachers (math / code / instruction following), `token-mean` replaced by `seq-mean-token-mean`, and a max prompt length of 4096 throughout.

 </details>